gregorbj/OregonDOT-VisionEval/sources/modules/VEReports/inst/module_docs/QueryDatastore.md

 - `Units_`: a named character vector identifying the units to be used for each operand in the expression.
 The values are allowable VE units values.
 The names are the names of the datasets specified in the calculation expression.
 The vector must have an element for each dataset name in the expression.
 Setting the value equal to "" for an operand will use the units stored in the datastore.
 - `By_`: a vector identifying the names of the datasets that are used to identify datasets to be used to group the expression calculation.
 If NULL, then the entire datasets are used in the calculation.
 Note that all the datasets must be located in the table specified by the 'Table' argument.
 - `Breaks_ls`: a named list of vectors identifying the values to use for splitting numeric datasets into categories.
 The names must be the same as names of the datasets identified in the By_ vector.
 Each named component of the list is a vector of values to be used to split the respective 'By' dataset into groups.
 Minimum and maximum values do not need to be specified as they are computed from the dataset.
-- `Table`: a string identifying the table where the datasets are located.
+- `Table_`: a character vector identifying the tables where the datasets are located.
+The names are the names of the datasets specified in the calculation expression.
+The vector must have an element for each dataset name in the expression.
+Empty values are not allowed.
 - `Group`: a string identifying the group where the dataset is located.
 - `QueryPrep_ls`: a list created by calling the prepareForDatastoreQuery function which identifies the datastore location(s), listing(s), and functions for listing and read the datastore(s).